deukDeharo/technical-test-coupon/README.md

 2. Coupon repository has been moved here and renamed as CouponPersistenceRepository.
 3. It has been added a JPQL query in CouponPersistenceRepository that does the logic of getting coupons by a list of codes.
 4. CouponResource has been moved to adpater/input/web/rest and renamed CouponRestAdapter.
+5. Exception handler has been created for the CouponRestAdapter.
 5. CouponRestAdapter (restcontroller) has been modified:

 ### CouponRestAdapter (restcontroller)